-Like netiquette.
-In any event, feedback helps us become better.
-Also, depends on how we receive it.
+Feedback helps you become better.
+Depends on how you receive it.
 Next, get support for a good reason.
 In addition, encourage friends to curate.
 Plus, create better content.
 Opposite of hate.

-So, using words to find our audience is crucial.
+So, using words to find your audience is crucial.
 Most won’t engage content without a Call To Action (CTA).
-Thus, add a CTA with a few words.
+Thus, add a with a few words.
 Ask for interaction or infer.